Barbara P

 How to Write a Lab Report?

-Writing a lab report is a tricky job as it requires several important steps to take.
+Writing a lab manual is a tricky job as it requires several important parts.
 No matter which type of lab report you are writing and for which level, there is a basic writing structure that works for all.

 When a student writes a report for the first time, it is essential to learn the basics.
 Without knowing the basics, the writing process can be challenging.